 In many environments, JA3/s helps detect anomalous malicious activity that might not be picked up otherwise.
 Although not a perfect method, it provides an additional layer of protection crucial in an increasingly threatening environment.

-For about 45% of businesses, the question is not if they will be victims of a supply chain attack — it’s when.
-Creating an incident response plan is important to reduce the impact of an attack and quickly recover from any damage.
+Malware attacks (stealing sensitive data and credentials) have increased by 58% in 2024.
+And that will continue increasing...so what to do?
+Creating an incident response plan (IRP) is important to reduce the impact of an attack and quickly recover from any damage.

-Build a response team to help you create an incident response plan.
-It should include representatives from each department, including IT, security, legal and communications.
+Build a response team to help you create an incident response plan, often called a CSIRT: computer security incident response team.
+The team should include representatives from each department, including IT, security, legal and communications.
 Appoint an incident commander, too.
 They should each be trained on the steps to take in the event of a supply chain attack.

 Once formed and educated, this team should establish incident response procedures that outline the steps to take should an attack occur.
 The procedures should include:

-Your plan needs to be updated regularly to account for new or for employees, systems, vendors and threats.
+Your plan needs to be updated regularly to account for new or former employees, systems, vendors, and threats.
 Regular updates will help you ensure it remains relevant and effective.

 In your training, provide real-life examples of supply chain attacks so that everyone understands the risks and recognizes specific warning signs better.
 Although supply chain attacks are subtle and often hard to spot, the more that employees are aware, the more eyes you can have looking out for anything suspicious or off.